reason for job change

 Working in the same field for many years can lead to boredom.
 Discovering a new passion can reignite your career enthusiasm.
 Shifting to an industry that matches your interests and aligns with your long-term career goals can bring satisfaction.
 It creates a more engaging work experience.

 Sample Answer: “I have developed a strong interest in [specific industry or field] and want to pursue a career in this area.
-I believe that this change will allow me to align my career with my passions and interests.”
+This change will allow me to align my career with my passions and interests.”

 9) Company Downsizing